 A Quranic perspective

-The simple meaning of the word 'Al-Ebadah' is the act of worship.
-To most people the act of Worship is primarily the act of prayer.
-However the Quran indicates that the act of Worship is a much more profound concept than just the act of prayer.
-The words of God to His chosen prophet Moses were:
+The Quranic word 'Al-Ebadah' means the act of worship.
+To most people the act of worship is primarily prostrating and observing the prayer.
+However the Quran enlightens us that the act of worship is a much more profound concept than just the act of prayer.
+The words of God to His chosen Prophet Moses were:

-While as the Contact Prayer is a specific ritual decreed for specific times of the day, the act of Worship on the other hand is an uninterrupted state of the mind, body and soul.
-It is an exalted spiritual level of existence and invaluable nourishment for our souls.
-Without the act of Worship, consecrated exclusively to God alone, one is unable to attain true happiness.
-Our physical bodies, by merely submitting to God's will, are in a perpetual state of worship.
-All our body organs and tissues are ordained to function in a meticulous pre-ordained manner designed by God and over which we have no control whatsoever.
-They are in a ceaseless state of submission to the will of God.
+Whilst the Salat is a specific ritual decreed for specific times of the day, the act of worship is an uninterrupted state of the mind, body and soul.
+It is an exalted spiritual awareness and acceptance of God in our lives.
+In this sense, the act of worship is a very much needed nourishment for our souls.
+Without the act of worship, dedicated exclusively to God alone, one is unable to attain inner peace, and ultimately, true happiness.
+Our physical bodies, by submitting to God's will, are in a perpetual state of worship.
+All our body organs and tissue are ordained to function in a meticulous pre-ordained manner designed by God, over which we have no control whatsoever.
+Every organ and cycle in our body is in a ceaseless state of submission to the will of God.
 However, our souls are given the freedom of choice.
 If our souls choose the same route as our ordained bodies, harmony will be struck between body and soul, the reward of which will be true happiness.
-On the other hand if our souls are rebellious, unappreciative or egoistic and elect not to worship God, we will never attain true happiness no matter how much material fortune we may posses.
+On the other hand if our souls are rebellious, unappreciative or egoistic and elect not to worship God, we would never attain true happiness no matter the extent of our material possessions.

-Most believers will be quite offended by the first question.
-They will say 'Of course we worship God!'
-However, the Quran indicates that the human being worships what or whoever occupies his mind most of the time.
+Most believers will seem offended by the first question.
+They will say, 'Of course we worship God!'
+However, the Quran indicates that what the human being worships is not necessarily what he says he worships, but is what or whoever occupies his mind most of the time.

-The Quran states that the human being is prone to worship any one of the following:
+The Quran states that the human being is prone to worship any one, or all of the following:

 1- Material possessions:

-If the only thing you think of is money and how to make money, if your mind is primarily occupied with issues like: 'how much will I make out of this deal?' and 'what will I gain out of this person?' etc, if everything in your life is assessed in a material sense then it is said that you worship money.
+If the only thing you think of is money and how to make money, if your mind is primarily occupied with issues such as: 'how much will I make out of this deal?' and 'what will I gain out of this person?' etc, if everything in your life is assessed according to its material benefit, then it is said that you worship money.
 If your business or your property distracts you from worshipping God, then you worship your possessions.
-The following verses all warn against such dangers:

-a- The following parable in Sura 18, portrays the tale of the man who was so occupied with his garden to the extent of setting it up as an idol and arrogantly boasting about it to his friend saying that it will never cease to yield its crop.
-Consequently, God wiped it out as a punishment and a lesson for his idolatry:
+a- The following parable in Sura 18, portrays the tale of the man who was so occupied with his garden to the extent of setting it up as his idol, arrogantly boasting about it to his friend, saying that it will never cease to yield its crop.
+Consequently, God wiped it out as a punishment and a lesson for his idol worship:

 b- The story of Solomon and the horses that distracted him from worshipping God goes as follows:

-Solomon did not commit idol worship, but he allowed material possessions to distract him from worshipping God.
-As a result of that he repented.
-Realizing that nothing should have distracted him from worshipping God he got rid of the horses.
+Solomon allowed material possessions to distract him from worshipping God.
+When he realised his error, the sun had already set causing him to miss his Salat!
+As a result, he repented.
+Realizing that nothing should have distracted him from worshipping God, he got rid of the horses.

 c- Indeed the righteous in the sight of God are described in Sura 24: